 The U and I in Community

-This year’s Pride has felt as much like a call to action as a celebration of how far we’ve come in the 51 years since the Stonewall uprising.
-In honour of our history and in recognition of our present, this year we are thinking about how we can be better, more inclusive, allies.
+In honour of our history and in recognition of our present, we are thinking about how we can be better, more inclusive, allies.

 We’re turning our gaze inward to question how those of us who identify as part of the LGBTQ+ community can better support each other.
 And we’re asking those who support the community as allies to stand with us.
 Because being vigilant about using our voices make us all stronger.